kavyaaa-1/Flipkart-Grid---Hackapotamus/README.md

 ### 3. Engagement and Retention:
 E-commerce platforms often struggle to retain user engagement.
 Our personalized recommendations keep users engaged by consistently presenting them with content that matches their interests.

+### 4. Limited Exploration:
+Shoppers may stick to familiar product categories, missing out on potential interests.
+Our diverse recommendations encourage users to explore new categories they might not have considered otherwise.

 ## Screenshots